David Mumford: Algebraic geometry

+His lecture notes on scheme theory circulated for years in unpublished form.
+At the time, they were, beside the treatise Éléments de géométrie algébrique, the only accessible introduction.
+Starting in 1967, the notes were mimeographed, bound in red cardboard, and distributed by Harvard's mathematics department under the title Introduction to Algebraic Geometry (Preliminary version of first 3 Chapters).
+Later (1988; 1999, 2nd ed., ISBN 3-540-63293-X), they were published by Springer under the Lecture Notes in Mathematics series as The Red Book of Varieties and Schemes (though neither of the two published editions features a red cover).

 Other work that was less thoroughly written up were lectures on varieties defined by quadrics, and a study of Goro Shimura's papers from the 1960s.

 Mumford's research did much to revive the classical theory of theta functions, by showing that its algebraic content was large, and enough to support the main parts of the theory by reference to finite analogues of the Heisenberg group.
 This work on the equations defining abelian varieties appeared in 1966–7.
 He published some further books of lectures on the theory.

-He also was one of the founders of the toroidal embedding theory; and sought to apply the theory to Gröbner basis techniques, through students who worked in algebraic computation.
+He also is one of the founders of the toroidal embedding theory; and sought to apply the theory to Gröbner basis techniques, through students who worked in algebraic computation.

-Work on pathologies in algebraic geometry
+Pathologies in algebraic geometry

 In a sequence of four papers published in the American Journal of Mathematics between 1961 and 1975, Mumford explored pathological behavior in algebraic geometry, that is, phenomena that would not arise if the world of algebraic geometry were as well-behaved as one might expect from looking at the simplest examples.
 These pathologies fall into two types: (a) bad behavior in characteristic p and (b) bad behavior in moduli spaces.

-Characteristic-p pathologies
+Characteristic-p

 Mumford's philosophy in characteristic p was as follows: